bobbingwide/oik-twit/readme.txt

 3. foodlewordle.io - yesterday, today, tomorrow

 == Upgrade Notice ==
+= 0.1.0 =
+Update for ability to style Wordles based sequences

 = 0.0.0 =
 Prototype version for herbmiller.me.

 == Changelog ==
+= 0.1.0 =
+* Added: Early version to display phases of the moon #3
+* Changed: Support styling of wordle based words letter by letter #2

 = 0.0.0 =
 * Added: Brand new plugin.
 * Tested: With WordPress 6.4.3